Grand jury indicts man on capital murder for El Paso attack

 Prosecutors have said Crusius surrendered to police after the attack saying, “I’m the shooter,” and that he was targeting Mexicans.
 In court documents, prosecutors alleged that Crusius was the author of a screed published shortly before the shooting that said it was “in response to the Hispanic invasion of Texas.”

+The document parroted some of President Donald Trump’s divisive rhetoric about immigration, leading El Paso residents, protesters and Democrats to blame Trump for inflaming political and racial tensions throughout the country.
+Trump has denied stoking division and violence.

-Federal prosecutors have said they are weighed hate-crime charges against Crusius that could also carry the death penalty.
+Crusius drove more than 10 hours from his hometown near Dallas to carry out the shooting in the largely Latino city, according to police.
+Most of the dead had Hispanic last names, and eight were Mexican nationals.
+Federal prosecutors have said they are weighing hate-crime charges against Crusius that could also carry the death penalty.

 Survivors of the El Paso attack have held vigils around the city, including outside of the jail in downtown El Paso where Crusius has been kept isolated from other prisoners, on suicide watch.